-John Carney’s “Sing Street” is like a hip pop-song that you wish never ended.
-An optimistic, innocent and energetic musical drama that charms your pants off with its exhilarating series of characters and vibrant, realistic emotions.
-The reason why the romance in Sing Street feels relatable can never be pinpointed but since it knows how to differentiate between happy-sad and sad-sad everything is forgiven.
+John Carney’s “Sing Street” is like a hip pop song that you wish never ended.
+It is an optimistic, innocent, and energetic musical drama that charms your pants off with its exhilarating series of characters and vibrant, realistic emotions.
+The reason why the romance in Sing Street feels relatable can never be pinpointed, but since it knows how to differentiate between happy-sad and sad-sad, everything is forgiven.

 Related to Romantic Comedy Movies – SING STREET : FRACTURED LIVES AND BROKEN DREAMS

 6. 500 days of summer (2009) | Director: Marc Webb